upbound/docs/content/core-concepts/kcl/loops.md

 avoid repeating syntax in your function.

-To create multiple resources with a `for` loop, each resource instance must have a unique `.metadata.name` value.
+To create multiple resources with a `for` loop, each resource instance must have a unique `composition-resource-name` value.
 You can use the index value or unique values in arrays or collections to assign unique names.
+KCL sets it equal to `.metadata.name` by default unless you override it with the `krm.kcl.dev/composition-resource-name` annotation.

 ## Loop syntax